huayu1998/react-portfolio-template/README.md

 **Windows**

-Download and run the latest installer from [nvm-windows releases](https://github.com/coreybutler/nvm-windows/releases) (`nvm-setup.exe`), then restart your terminal and verify with `nvm -v`.
+Download and run the latest installer from [nvm-windows releases](https://github.com/coreybutler/nvm-windows/releases) (`nvm-setup.exe`).

-Then restart your terminal and verify with `nvm -v`.
+Restart your terminal and verify with `nvm -v`.

 > **Step 1.2** - Install and use required Node.js version